-(6) It is the reference year of the baseline (e.g. 2020).
 (7) In this field all other information relevant for the analysis of the indicator to be included (e.g.: changes in the definition of the indicator affecting its comparability over time).

-Objective Indicator DG VALUES Programme /Strand Objective type (1) Objective description Indicator type (2) Indicator description (3) current / new proposal Indicator - source (4) Indicator- Frequency of measurement (5) Indicator- baseline value and year (6) Other metadata or notes (7) EAC Culture, Rights and Values / Culture Specific To strengthen the competitiveness of the European cultural and creative sectors Impact Contribution of the Cultural and Creative Sectors generated by the Culture strand of the Programme to the EU economy in terms of added value (Investment / sales / turnover) Project's data / ORBIS database Yearly 2021 EAC Culture, Rights and Values / Culture Operational To strengthen the cross-border dimension of the European culture and creative sectors (CCS) within Europe and beyond, stimulating circulation of artists and distribution of works and creating export and international promotion opportunities Result Number and scale of transnational partnerships created with the support of the Programme.
+Objective Indicator DG VALUES Programme /Strand Objective type (1) Objective description Indicator type (2) Indicator description (3) current / new proposal Indicator - source (4) Frequency of measurement (5) Indicator- baseline value and year (6) Other metadata or notes (7) EAC Culture, Rights and Values / Culture Specific To strengthen the competitiveness of the European cultural and creative sectors Impact Contribution of the Cultural and Creative Sectors generated by the Culture strand of the Programme to the EU economy in terms of added value (Investment / sales / turnover) Project's data / ORBIS database Yearly 2021 EAC Culture, Rights and Values / Culture Operational To strengthen the cross-border dimension of the European culture and creative sectors (CCS) within Europe and beyond, stimulating circulation of artists and distribution of works and creating export and international promotion opportunities Result Number and scale of transnational partnerships created with the support of the Programme.
 Project's data Yearly 2021 EAC Culture, Rights and Values / Culture Operational To strengthen the cross-border dimension of the European culture and creative sectors (CCS) within Europe and beyond, stimulating circulation of artists and distribution of works and creating export and international promotion opportunities Result Number of artists & cultural &/or creative players (geographically) mobile beyond national borders due to Programme support (by country of origin) Project's data Yearly 2021 EAC Culture, Rights and Values / Culture Operational To contribute to audience development and social inclusion allowing for more cultural participation Result Number of people accessing European cultural and creative works generated by the Programme, including works from countries other than their own (non-national).
-Project's data Yearly 2021 EAC Culture, Rights and Values / Culture Operational Sectorial support to the music and book sector Output Increased number of works (including digital) sold as a result of the programme support (by category: music / books / other) Project's data Yearly 2021 (2) Im (3) Th (4) E. (5) E. (6) It npacts, Result ne description g.: Survey on g.: Yearly or r is the referer n of the indicator sl Income and Living more frequent, even nce year of the bas hould also include the unit of m Conditions (Eurostat).
-In this fic ery two years, every three years eline (e.g. 2020). relevant for the analysis of the eld it should als , every four yea o be mentioned if the data are ars, every five years of less fre e DG own estimat equently es or projectior IS.
+Project's data Yearly 2021 EAC Culture, Rights and Values / Culture Operational Sectorial support to the music and book sector Output Increased number of works (including digital) sold as a result of the programme support (by category: music / books / other) Project's data Yearly 2021 (1) General, Specific or Operational (2) Impacts, Results or Output (3) The description of the indicator should also include the unit of measurement (% of persons/enterprises, euro, etc).
+E.g. "% of people who purchased online in last 3 (4) E. g.: Survey on Income and Living Conditions (Eurostat).
+In this fie eld it should als o be mentioned if the data are e DG own estimat es or projection ıs.